 A cash buffer.
 Yay!
 No more paycheck to paycheck squeaking by.
 As of April 30th, I have a cash buffer of $2900.
 This is a HUGE success.
 It’s hard when you’re living paycheck to paycheck.
 It’s super stressful and can leave you with feelings of hopelessness.
 You begin to feel like the cycle will never end.
 But, with some hard work and discipline, it can end.
 Living proof right here.
 It is possible.
 The next mission is to put all that money to work.
 What kind of work?
 Well, alot my $500 for discretionary spending for May.
 Set aside money for May’s bills and then pay down some debt!

 Stick to-it-ness.
 Super high five here!
 It may seem small, but you should always find moments to pat yourself on the back.
 Associating happiness with your money instead of pain, will change your money mindset. it tells your subconcious that money is not to be feared, and you can keep it in your bank account.
-So, I get kudos for doing weekly budget check ins with YNAB (finance software), monthly check ins to figure out what went right and what didn’t, and the sheer determination I had for staying focused.
+So, I get kudos for doing weekly budget check ins with YNAB finance software (Get a FREE month!), monthly check ins to figure out what went right and what didn’t, and the sheer determination I had for staying focused.
 There’s many a time I could have caved and used my credit card but didn’t.
 Yes, I did on occasion cave but I got right back on track again.

 A better understanding of money and time spent earning it.
 One of the best personal finance books I’ve read is Your Money or Your Life.
 The basic premise of the book is understanding the relationship between how much time (your life) you give up to earn money.
 And when you spend money, how much time it took to earn that money to buy that item.
 It’s how I think now.
 It’s how I weigh every purchase decision.
 If I want a $200 pair of shoes, I understand now that it takes me 20 hours of working part-time at Starbucks to buy those shoes.
 When you start looking at your money from this perspective, you value your money so much more and make more mindful purchases.